wazuh/wazuh-documentation/source/getting-started/all_in_one.rst

 .. include:: ../_templates/installations/elastic/common/disabling_repositories_explanation.rst

-In order to anticipate and avoid this situation, we recommend disabling the Elasticsearch repository in the following way:
+In order to anticipate and avoid this situation, it is recommended to disable the Elasticsearch repository in the following way:

 .. tabs::